-Works, ideas or insights of other authors used in the Master Thesis, must be indicated by giving a reference to the original source in the text.
-Presenting another author's work (in whole or in part) as one's own is called plagiarism and is considered a violation of academic ethics.
+When using the works, ideas or insights of other authors in the development of the work, they must be indicated by giving a reference to the original source in the text.
+Passing off another author's work (in whole or in part) as one's own is called plagiarism and is considered a violation of academic ethics.

-References to the literature source used must be accurate so that the source of information cited or otherwise used can be unambiguously identified.
+References to the source of literature used must be precise so that it is possible to clearly identify the cited or otherwise used source of information.

-All literature cited in the thesis should be included in the reference list.
-All sources of information mentioned in the reference list should be mentioned in the text.
+The literature used in the work must be included in the list of references.
+Only those sources of information that are mentioned in the text are included in the list of references.

-A reference is a short form of reference that allows you to identify the publication, from which an idea or citation was taken, as well as to determine its location (page) in that source.
-References to other authors' direct or paraphrased citations, images, formulas, numerical material, facts, as well as opinions and borrowed opinions should be made in any research work.
+A reference is a short form of indication that allows you to determine from which publication an idea or quote was taken, as well as to determine its location (page) in this source.
+References to direct or paraphrased quotes, images, formulas, numerical material, facts, as well as opinions and borrowed thoughts by other authors must be made in any research work.

-Quotes should be written in quotation marks.
+Quotations must be written in quotation marks.

-The narration of other authors' thoughts does not have to be written in quotation marks, it must be objective.
-It is not allowed to rewrite the text from the books, as well as to repeat the other author's thoughts without referring to the cited work.
+The retelling of the thoughts of other authors should not be written in quotation marks, it must be objective.
+Rewriting the text from books is not allowed, as well as retelling the author's thoughts without indicating a reference to the cited work.

-References are used in connection with a list of bibliographic references, using the first element and date method - at the end of the citation, the author or title of the document to be cited and the year of publication are indicated in brackets in the text - (Blair, 2002) or (Safety evaluation of certain..., 2011) or (Sabu et al., 2021).
+References are used together with a list of bibliographical references, using the first element and date method - at the end of the quotation, the author or title of the cited document and the year of publication are indicated in parentheses in the text - (Kūka, 2008) or (Cheese technology, 2004) or (Ciproviča, 2023) or (Straumite et al., 2022) or (Straumite et al., 2022a; Straumite et al., 2022b).

+Examples:

-Example:Preparation of the list of literature and / or sources and references used in the text
+Designing a list of literature and/or sources and references used in the text